-Mary* was very distraught when she contacted North Queensland Women's Legal Service (NQWLS).
+Clare* was very distraught when she contacted North Queensland Women's Legal Service (NQWLS).
 Her husband of 26 years, Alan, had just told her that their marriage was over.
 He was leaving her for a woman he had been secretly communicating with on the internet.
-Mary is 72 years of age and her only income is the age pension.
+Clare is 72 years of age and her only income is the age pension.
 Alan is 55 years of age, and in good health.

-Mary knew once he was gone she would have no way of contacting him except by his mobile phone number, which he may change.
-Mary faced a real risk of homelessness as she knew she would probably lose her bond and then have no money to move into a cheaper rental property.
+Clare knew once he was gone she would have no way of contacting him except by his mobile phone number, which he may change.
+She faced a real risk of homelessness as she knew she would probably lose her bond and then have no money to move into a cheaper rental property.
 She worried she would lose her furniture as well because she had no money for removals or storage.

 But the story doesn’t stop there!
 After being served with the court papers, Alan said he still intended to go and that he would spend every cent he had and she would get nothing.
-NQWLS then helped Mary to file a further application to bring the matter on urgently.
+NQWLS then helped Clare to file a further application to bring the matter on urgently.
 The Court obliged and listed the matter within the two-day time frame requested.
 Alan attended Court and gave an undertaking to preserve the money he had just received from his previous employer and orders were made restraining him from selling the other assets.

 *Not her real name